erees1/erees1.github.io/_project_items/gp-demo.md

 order: -4
 ---

-An implementation of a gaussian process in javascript with functionality to switch between kernels and options - used to create an interactive demo that runs in the browser.
+Implementation of gaussian process regression model in Javascript with functionality to switch between kernels and options - used to create an interactive demo that runs in the browser.